 Her colleagues on the Provincial Court Judges Association Education Committee - a committee she has chaired for nearly five years—routinely refer to her as a “force of nature”.
 That is not an epithet one would normally expect to be used to describe a person 4’11” in height.
 But, though perhaps small in physical stature, Judge Rita Bowry is formidable in her commitment, human compassion, achievements and reputation.

-Judge Bowry was appointed a judge of the Provincial Court of British Columbia in January 2008.
+Judge Bowry was appointed a judge of the Provincial Court of British Columbia in January 2008 - the first Hindu/Punjabi woman judge appointed to the Court.
 She then joined two other judges assigned to the Peace River area of the province’s Northern region.
 The appointment represented the fulfillment of a long-held desire to serve her community in a new and very important way.

 “When I received the call I was elated,” Judge Bowry explains.
 “I’ve lived all my formative years in the Peace River area.
 When I thought there might be a judicial opening in my community, I applied as it was important to me at that time that I stay here to preside.”